Kinetics of thermal Mott transitions in the Hubbard model: Conclusion and outlook

 \section{Conclusion and outlook}

-To summarize, we have systematically studied the kinetics of the first-order Mott transition by applying a novel Gutzwiller molecular dynamics (MD) method to the Hubbard model.
-Contrary to phenomenological approaches, such as the kinetic Ising model or time-dependent Ginzburg-Landau equation, often used in the study of Mott metal-insulator transition, our Gutzwiller MD simulation offers, for the first time, a microscopic description of the phase transformation dynamics.
-In this microscopic approach, the Langevin dynamics is used to model the lattice fluctuations, which give rise to the relaxation dynamics and the stochastic force for the order-parameter field represented by the coarse-grained double-occupancy density.
-To include the crucial electron correlation effects, the electron degrees of freedom are integrated out {\em on-the-fly} by solving the Hubbard model with the efficient Gutzwiller method at every time-step.
+To summarize, as a first step toward understanding the intricate dynamical textures during Mott metal-insulator transition of correlated electron materials~\cite{qazilbash07,liu13,madan15,lupi10,qzailbash11,mcleod16,stinson18,mattoni16,ronchi18,preziosi18,singer18}, we have performed systematic and comprehensive large-scale dynamical simulation of thermally driven Mott transition in a Hubbard-type model.
+Our multi-scale approach to this difficult problem is based on an efficient integration of the linear-scaling kernel polynomial method (KPM) and a novel Gutzwiller/slave-boson molecular dynamics (MD) method.
+Contrary to phenomenological approaches for inhomogeneity in metal-insulator transition, such as the kinetic Ising model or time-dependent Ginzburg-Landau equation, our Gutzwiller MD simulation offers, for the first time, microscopic details of the complex phase transformation dynamics.
+In our multi-scale modeling, the slave-boson amplitudes, which represent collective electron behaviors such as the double-occupancy, serve as the order parameters for the Mott transition.
+To include the crucial electron correlation effects, the electron degrees of freedom are integrated out {\em on the fly} by solving the Hubbard model with efficient Gutzwiller solver at every MD time-step.
+The Langevin dynamics is used to model lattice fluctuations, which give rise to the relaxation dynamics and the stochastic force for the order-parameter fields.

-Our MD simulations reveal that the metal-to-insulator transformation is initiated by the nucleation of Mott droplets in a metallic background.
-The initial fluctuations of the Mott clusters are well described by the classical droplet model.
-After an incubation period, whose duration decreases with increasing depth of the temperature quench, the system enters a nonequilibrium quasi-steady state with constant nucleation rate, consistent with the picture of the classical nucleation theory.
+Our MD simulations of temperature quench process reveal that the metal-to-insulator phase transformation is initiated by the nucleation of Mott droplets in a metallic background.
+The initial fluctuations of the Mott clusters are well described by the classical droplet model~\cite{gunton83}.
+After an incubation period, whose duration decreases with increasing depth of the temperature quench, the system enters a nonequilibrium quasi-steady state with a constant nucleation rate, consistent with the picture of the classical Becker-D\"oring-Zeldovich nucleation theory~\cite{becker35,zeldovich43}.
 The total number of the nuclei as well as their characteristic linear size increase linearly with time in this constant nucleation regime.
-This in turns points to a underlying interface-controlled cluster-growth mechanism, i.e. the growth rate of the nuclei is proportional to the surface area, which is also directly confirmed in our MD simulations.
+This in turns points to an underlying interface-controlled cluster-growth mechanism, i.e. the growth rate of the nuclei is proportional to the surface area, which is also directly confirmed in our MD simulations.